IbroDante/TeachRecruitOsun/README.md

 Contributing:

-We welcome contributions from the open-source community to enhance EduNg.
+We welcome contributions from the open-source community to enhance TeachRecruitOsun.
 If you'd like to contribute, please follow these guidelines:

 Fork the repository on GitHub.